apedersen00/fenrir/README.md

 - `fenrir`: work on main CNN/SNN hardware
 - `vortex`: python framework for testing and validation

+## Upgrading HW Platform in Vitis

+1. Generate bitstream in Vivado and `export hardware`.

+2. Change the XSA and select the same one again.

+3. Build `platform`.

+4. Run `update_platform.bat`.

 ## Python Environment Installation

 ### Poetry